jhnnsnhk/etherlab-ethercat-master-debian-preempt-rt/README.md

 ```console
 sudo udevadm trigger
 ```

+#### Step 30 | Create a symbolic link to conveniently open the EtherCAT command line interface

-#### Information: EtherCAT Service can be controlled using the following commands:
+#### Additonal Information: EtherCAT service can be controlled using the following commands:
 ```console
 sudo systemctl enable ethercat.service
 ```